 Why does the upward force component on the bottle neck decrease as the cream separates?
 Before separation the pressure at the neck was due to the milk-cream mixture above it.
 After separation, the liquid above had a greater ratio of cream to milk, and therefore a smaller average density.

 This diabolical problem has all sorts of distractions, tempting you to do it "the hard way".
 Let's look for the easy way.
-Break it down into logical steps.

 Quite a few variations may be concocted to perplex students.
 Actually some of these are easier.